LUSHDigital/microservice-aggregator-transport/README.md

 to call out over the internet to access the service.
 For example you might be using [Kubernetes DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).

+Before you can create a cloud service you need to ensure the following config options are set (explicitly or via environment variables):

+* `transport.branch` - The CI branch.
+For example master.
+* `transport.environment` - The CI environment.
+For example dev or staging.

+Then for each local service, you must define:

+* `transport.services.local.SERVICE_NAME.uri` - The URI of the local service.

+You can also optionally specify a version of a service:

+* `transport.services.local.SERVICE_NAME.version` - The version of the local service.

 To create a local service you need to extend the `\LushDigital\MicroserviceAggregatorTransport\Service` class:

 ```php